openfun/videofront/README.md

     ./manage.py createuser chucknorris fantasticpassword

-You can then try to upload a video to test your infrastructure:
+Using the [videofront-client](https://github.com/openfun/videofront-client) package, you can then try to upload a video to test your infrastructure.

-    ./scripts/uploadvideo --token chucknorrishasatoken /path/to/myvideo.mp4

-Note that you will need a running videofront server and celery workers to make this command work.

 ## Development